 The course catalog is maintained by the university.
 Visit the bioengineering department’s catalog page to see up-to-date course codes and descriptions for classes in both bioengineering and bioinformatics.

 Bioengineering Course Guides and Resources

-- Spring 2020 course schedule: Department-only summary of courses for Spring 2020
+- Summer 2020 course schedule: Department-only summary of courses for summer 2020

 - UIC schedule of classes (Banner link): Complete listing of UIC course schedules

 - Bioengineering graduate course electives: List of potential course electives

 The objective of this course is to provide general aspects of dental science and research for undergraduate students.
 The course will include (i) introduction to dentistry (ii) basics of clinical procedures (iii) basics of restorative dentistry/implants (iv) basics of endodontics (v) biomaterials used in dentistry (vi) biomechanics aspects in dentistry/TMJ disorder (vii) clinical concerns/challenges (viii) surgery room animations (ix) new drug delivery system.
 Students will be able to understand the basics of dental science.
 They will also learn the advancements in dentistry, such as new biomaterials, biosensors, and diagnostic tools.
 This course is suitable for students who are interested in pre-dental or research related to dental/oral science.
 It is open to undergraduate and graduate students in bioengineering, biological science, applied heath science, mechanical engineering, or materials engineering.